 Or for BioLife Solutions:

-ROE measures a company’s profitability against the profit it retains, and any outside investments.
-The ‘return’ is the yearly profit.
+ROE looks at the amount a company earns relative to the money it has kept within the business.
+The 'return' is the amount earned after tax over the last twelve months.
 A higher profit will lead to a higher ROE.
 So, as a general rule, a high ROE is a good thing.
-Clearly, then, one can use ROE to compare different companies.
+That means it can be interesting to compare the ROE of different companies.

 How Does Debt Impact Return On Equity?

 Virtually all companies need money to invest in the business, to grow profits.
 That cash can come from retained earnings, issuing new shares (equity), or debt.
 In the first and second cases, the ROE will reflect this use of cash for investment in the business.
 In the latter case, the use of debt will improve the returns, but will not change the equity.
 In this manner the use of debt will boost ROE, even though the core economics of the business stay the same.